harish876/Tutorial-Codebase-Knowledge/docs/incubator-resilientdb/05_transaction_execution__transactionmanager___transactionexecutor_.md

+---
+layout: default
+title: "Transaction Execution (TransactionManager / TransactionExecutor)"
+parent: "incubator-resilientdb"
+nav_order: 5
+---

 # Chapter 5: Transaction Execution (TransactionManager / TransactionExecutor)

 In the previous chapter, [Chapter 4: Message/Transaction Collection (TransactionCollector / MessageManager)](04_message_transaction_collection__transactioncollector___messagemanager_.md), we saw how ResilientDB meticulously collects and organizes all the messages related to a specific transaction until consensus is reached and the transaction is declared `READY_EXECUTE`.
 It's like all the managers have finally approved an important company decision (like purchasing new equipment).

 But approval is just one step!
-Someone actually needs to *act* on that decision – place the order, update the inventory, and record the purchase in the company's books.
-Similarly, once ResilientDB replicas agree on a transaction (e.g., "Store the key 'UserScore' with the value '1000'"), something needs to actually *perform* that change in the database state.
+Someone actually needs to _act_ on that decision – place the order, update the inventory, and record the purchase in the company's books.
+Similarly, once ResilientDB replicas agree on a transaction (e.g., "Store the key 'UserScore' with the value '1000'"), something needs to actually _perform_ that change in the database state.

 Welcome to Chapter 5!
 We'll explore the **Transaction Execution** layer.
 This is where the agreed-upon transactions meet the actual database, making the changes permanent.

 ## The Need for Execution: Making Changes Happen

 Imagine ResilientDB is a shared, super-secure accounting ledger run by a committee (the replicas).

-*   A user submits an invoice (a transaction request, see [Chapter 1](01_client_interaction__kvclient___utxoclient___contractclient___transactionconstructor_.md)).
+- A user submits an invoice (a transaction request, see [Chapter 1](01_client_interaction__kvclient___utxoclient___contractclient___transactionconstructor_.md)).
-*   The committee discusses and votes until they agree the invoice is valid and in the correct order (consensus, [Chapter 3](03_consensus_management__consensusmanager_.md)).
+- The committee discusses and votes until they agree the invoice is valid and in the correct order (consensus, [Chapter 3](03_consensus_management__consensusmanager_.md)).
-*   The approved invoice is carefully filed and tracked ([Chapter 4](04_message_transaction_collection__transactioncollector___messagemanager_.md)).
+- The approved invoice is carefully filed and tracked ([Chapter 4](04_message_transaction_collection__transactioncollector___messagemanager_.md)).

 Now what?
 The ledger hasn't actually been updated yet!
 We need an **accountant** to take the approved invoice and officially record the transaction in the ledger (the database state).
 This "accountant" role is played by the Transaction Execution layer.

 This layer ensures that:

 1. Transactions are executed in the exact order determined by consensus.
-2. The correct logic is applied based on the *type* of transaction (e.g., updating a key-value store is different from transferring a digital token).
+2. The correct logic is applied based on the _type_ of transaction (e.g., updating a key-value store is different from transferring a digital token).
 3. The database state accurately reflects the history of agreed-upon operations.

 ## Meet the Execution Team: `TransactionExecutor` and `TransactionManager`